Chinese Couple Reunites With Kidnapped Son 32 Years Later

 According to the article, she chased down at least 300 leads.
 At one point, the couple thought they had found their lost son, but it turned out to be a false lead.

-The surprising reunion happened recently after the police received a tip about a man from a province located approximately 620 miles from Xian.
+The surprising reunion happened after the police received a tip about a man from a province located approximately 620 miles from Xian.
 Police conducted a DNA test to see if he was related to the Chinese couple, and it came back positive.

 Authorities learned that Yin was sold as a baby to a couple for “6,000 yuan (£690, $840 in today’s money).”